dawnranger/pytorch-AGNN/README.md

-Attention-based Graph Neural Network in Pytorch(AGNN)
+# Attention-based Graph Neural Network in Pytorch(AGNN)

-====

-This repo attempts to reproduce the AGNN model described in [Attention-based Graph Neural Network for semi-supervised learning](https://openreview.net/pdf?id=rJg4YGWRb)
+This repo attempts to reproduce the AGNN model described in [Attention-based Graph Neural Network for semi-supervised learning, under review at ICLR 2018](https://openreview.net/pdf?id=rJg4YGWRb)

+## Requirements

+* PyTorch 0.3.0
+* Python 2.7

+## Usage

+## Acknowledgment
+This repo borrows plenty of code from [this repo by Thomas Kipf](https://github.com/tkipf/pygcn).